-Just a few short years ago, it would be hard to imagine yet another Star Trek prequel whipping the fandom into a lather.
-But even as Discovery Season 3 heads far into the future, one part of the Trek franchise is keeping a Starfleet boot firmly planted in its colorful past.
-Star Trek: Strange New Worlds is the next new series in the expanding family, and it's swimming in nostalgia even though not a single legacy actor is involved with the project.
+Of all the new Star Trek projects, Strange New Worlds probably has fans the most excited, if only because it seems poised to be the one series that feels the most like “regular Star Trek.”
+Just a few short years ago, it would be hard to imagine yet another Star Trek prequel whipping the fandom into a lather, but even as Discovery Season 4 and Picard Season 2 head into the future, one part of the Trek franchise is keeping a Starfleet boot firmly planted in its colorful past.
+Star Trek: Strange New Worlds is the next new series in this expanding universe, and it's swimming in nostalgia even though not a single legacy actor is involved with the project.

-One thing it does have: the classic Enterprise.
-And Spock.
-Here's everything you need to know about Strange New Worlds — even if you're not caught up on Discovery.
-Mild spoilers ahead for Star Trek: Discovery Seasons 1 and 2.
+One thing it does have: the classic Enterprise — and Spock.
+Here's everything you need to know about Strange New Worlds, even if you're not caught up on Discovery.

-Star Trek: Strange New Worlds is a new ongoing TV series set in the 23rd century right before the classic show.
+Star Trek: Strange New Worlds is a new ongoing TV series set in the 23rd century probably about 5 years before the classic show.
 It was announced on May 15, 2020, in a video message from Ethan Peck, Anson Mount, and Rebecca Romijn.
 The cast repeatedly suggested this project came into being because fans wanted it.
-The show will take place in established Star Trek continuity, but during a period that has not been extensively depicted.
+The show will take place in established Star Trek continuity (Prime Timeline), but during a period that has not been extensively depicted.

 Why is it called Strange New Worlds?

 The title "Strange New Worlds," is taken from Captain Kirk's opening narration from the classic Star Trek.

 Space: the final frontier.
 These are the voyages of the starship Enterprise.
 Its five-year mission: to explore strange new worlds.
 To seek out new life and new civilizations.
 To boldly go where no man has gone before!